inFocus7/Calcpp/README.md

  [X] Resize on output screen if number too long.

+ [X] Fix problem when removing from HISTORY.
+(Has to do with inserting a dLL into it being deconstructed right after the function call...)

+ [X] Fix crash at closing program w/ multiple arithmetics. (due to button closure in history class)

 ## IN PROGRESS:

- [ ] Save * location of [this] EQUATION to recall it.

- [ ] Fix problem when removing from HISTORY.
-(Has to do with inserting a dLL into it being deconstructed right after the function call...)

- [ ] Fix crash at closing program w/ multiple arithmetics.
-(Most likely due to ^)

- [ ] Allow negative sign to be erased/deleted if it was inputted as negation
+ [ ] Implement history recall.

+ [ ] Negating answer, then pressing digit makes equation screen wrong.

  [ ] Redo insertion into History by using an actual deep copy constructor.

  [ ] Fix and enable percent, inverse, sqrt, and power.

  [ ] Fix program scaling (through px/em, and compatability with different resolutions).

- [ ] Add ability to change visuals (colors, mainly).

  [ ] Add an <ans> button to recall latest answer.

  [ ] Add horizontal scrollability to equations.

  [ ] Add .rc/version & details file

+ [ ] Plug any memory possible leaks.

- [ ] Make program more lightweight. (remove unnecessary comparisons, and etc.)
+ [ ] Make program more lightweight. (remove unnecessary comparisons, fix logic, etc.)

-## SCRAPPED:
+## SCRAPPED IDEAS:

  QS Function (QuickSolve) removed.
 [Reason: to make app better looking (and implementation would've maybe taken too long, might try once more later.)]